liancatado/JayChat2/README.md

 6. **Assign Roles to Users:**
    - After defining the role, you can assign it to specific users associated with your app.
 You may need to provide the user's name or user ID to assign the role.

-## Credits
-  - This file is created by ChatGPT, Blackbox AI, and me (Adrian)
-  - Credits to Liane Cagara (https://liaspark.chatbotcommunity.ltd) for Sumi API
-  - Credits to Deku (https://deku-rest-api-3ijr.onrender.com) for Claude3, Gpt4, Lyrics, Spotify, SmsBomb, and Spotify APIs

-  **Note!**
-   - You are free to modify this file.
-You can do whatever you want.

 // Modified by: MP5K
 </html>